Master of Physiotherapy (M7C)

 Help people lead healthy and functional lives as a practicing physiotherapist.

-This course will give you the qualifications and skills you need to become a practicing physiotherapist.
+This course will give you the qualifications and skills you need to become a practicing physiotherapist in Australia.
 Developed in collaboration with health professionals, industry leaders and professional bodies, this course will equip you with the future facing capabilities required to adapt and respond to rapidly occurring changes in health, and the health system.

 It is a full- time course that runs over four semesters, with 50 credit points (4 units) each semester.
 Alternative pathways can be discussed with the Course Coordinator.
 The Master of Physiotherapy has it’s ‘home base’ in Launceston but, where possible, it is place-based, so that you can complete elements of study from wherever you reside in Tasmania.

 Throughout the four stages of the course, you will engage in online and independent learning, including weekly, one day, face-to-face workshops with staff in Launceston or Hobart.
 You also need to be available to attend two week-long Residential Schools in Launceston each semester, and engage in Work Integrated Learning (WIL) opportunities throughout the course as part of the units.
-These include a supervised professional experience placement (PEP) in each semester of the program, which are collocated to your place of residence where possible.
+These include supervised professional experience placements (PEP) across the program.

 You will also be expected to complete formal manual handling training and first aid certification prior to commencing their PEP placements.